-Endogenously expressed nef uncouples cytokine and chemokine production from membrane phenotypic maturation in dendritic cells
+Endogenously expressed nef uncouples cytokine and chemokine production from membrane phenotypic maturation in dendritic cells (PDF)

 Messmer,Davorka; Jacque,Jean-Marc; Santisteban,Christine; Bristow,Cynthia L.; Han,Seol-Young; Villamide-Herrera,Loreley; Mehlhop,Erin; Marx,Preston A.; Steinman,Ralph M.; Gettie,Agegnehu; Pope,Melissa